By Marty Rogers on Feb. 8, 2021

-There’s a great tool called Fresh Lead Finder that does this perfectly..
+There's where our software, Fresh Lead Finder, comes in.
 It finds lists of businesses by keyword and location with business names, email addresses, phone numbers, postal address and other contact data included in lead lists.
 Designed with cold emailing in mind.

 It scrapes emails, extracts phone numbers and collects other data points, too.

 Here’s how lead lists look in your dashboard: